gvwilson/sensibleadventures/iffy/iffy.md

 had been brought on board.

 Iffy gave the control panel a protective pat.
-"I got you," she whispered.
+"I gotcha, *Ginny*," she whispered.

 She watched through the cameras as Aunt Naggie trudged back to the cabin she shared with her husband of twenty years, then stared out at the sea.
 The endless light of the Antarctic summer cut sharp reflections into the waves around her.
 She toyed with the idea of playing a sim on the ship's core---a sea monster with tentacles the size of pier posts, or a war-time training drill that would send her dodging and weaving through flocks of hostile drones---but instead she sighed and pulled up some homework.
-Her classroom schooling had ended when she turned ten.
+Her classroom schooling had finally petered out when she turned ten.
 Since then her teachers had been tutoring programs that she and Aunt Naggie had scrounged, bought, or traded for, each one guarded by security tough enough to keep out generations of teenagers.
 If she didn't do at least a little every day,
-Aunt Naggie would sigh and look disappointed, and she'd rather learn anything---even literature---than face that.
+Aunt Naggie would sigh and look disappointed, and she'd rather learn anything---even biology---than face that.

 That evening, though, the subject was modern history.
 Iffy turned the interaction speed to maximum as the story unfolded.